D1.1 Scenario description for dynamic-phasor driven voltage conrol for VPPs

 The goal of the edgeFLEX project is to advance the role of the VPP with the use of advanced grid management techniques, effective optimisation, flexibility provision and trading combined with enabling solutions such as Service Level Agreement Monitoring tools, edgePMU devices and 5G capabilities.
 Core to the activities of the edgeFLEX project is the improvement model based on the Agile Methodology that has been adopted since the beginning of the project.
 This report details how the control services and platform components are assessed and how the assessment process feeds into the Agile process.
 The report describes the assessment criteria and the process used to assess the components from their development to their implementation in the trials.
 The report also details the findings from the assessments and explores the potential actor targeted assessments that might be required to enable a widespread adoption of the edgeFLEX control services throughout industry.

-D5.2 Report on field trial of VPP operations optimization in Germany (March 23)
+D5.2 Report on field trial of VPP operations optimisation in Germany

-D5.2 Report of the field trials of slow and fast dynamics in Germany (March 23)
+D5.4 Report of the field trials of slow and fast dynamics in Germany

 D5.5 5G use case vallidation results in laboratory tests